Plabbs/DCSTheWay/README.md

 ### Mirage 2000C
 * Desired heading<br>If the name of the waypoint is 3 digits (e.g. 090) then it interpreted as desired heading (Route Désirée) which can be seen using the RD button on the PCA top row.
 * Creation of offset waypoints (BAD)<br>
 Create a waypoint after another and name it "BAD" or "Additional" and then it will be created as an offset for the previous waypoint.
-This will allow toss bombing CCRP target.
+This will enable toss bombing a target using CCRP.
 Can also be created directly using shortcut Ctrl+Shift+A

 ### AJS 37 Viggen